Elijah Mitchell Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Recent Performances

-- Last week against the Texans, Mitchell picked up 119 yards on 21 carries (averaging 5.7 yards per attempt).
+- Mitchell put together a 119-yard rushing performance in last week's matchup with the Texans, carrying the ball 21 times (averaging 5.7 yards per attempt).

-- He also reeled in two passes for 11 yards and scored one touchdown through the air.
+- He added 11 yards on two receptions and caught one touchdown pass.

-- Mitchell has rushed for 119 yards on 21 carries (39.7 yards per game) on the ground during his last three games.
+- Over his last three outings, Mitchell has 119 rushing yards on 21 carries (39.7 yards per game), with zero touchdowns.

-- He also has two catches for 11 yards (3.7 per game) and one TD.

 Mitchell's San Francisco Teammates